tomaszs/Spoticy/README.md

-# Spoticy
+# Spoticy - A Private Music Server
-A private internet music server

 Spoticy is a private music server.
 It allows you to build your own playlist of music, and listen to it from anywhere in the world.